Corridors and Staircase Landing

 - “ORDINARIA” and “NOTTURNA” sets each have:

-- and an OROLOGIO switch with clock timer switch with three positions: “1” (on), round “clock icon” (automatic, which follows the clock), and “0” (off).
+- an OROLOGIO switch with clock timer switch with three positions: “1” (on), round “clock icon” (automatic, which follows the clock), and “0” (off);

-- The ORDINARIA in addition are switched on by the movement sensors fixed at the corridor ceilings, when its orologio is set to on (“1”), or when the time slots are active (“clock icon”, meaning, automatic).
-Instructions:
+- The ORDINARIA in addition are switched on by the movement sensors fixed at the corridor ceilings.
+In normal situations:

-- Put OROLOGIO to “CLOCK ICON”, then set time that the lights should switch on when movement is detected (more or less 30 minutes before sunset, until 30 minutes after sunrise; make sure the OROLOGIO clock indicates the correct time).
-So in this scenario, the ORDINARIA will always be switched off when there is no movement.
+- Put OROLOGIO to “A(UTOMATIC)” or the “CLOCK ICON”, then set time that the lights should switch on when movement is detected (more or less 30 minutes before sunset, until 30 minutes after sunrise; make sure the OROLOGIO clock indicates the correct time).

 The SCALE (lampade scale, or lights at the staircase landing, not at the staircase itself) have an on and off switch.
 They also have their own light sensors switch in the cabina: Manual means on all the time, and Automatic means on when sensors detect movement.